Poshtels: The Backpacker Hostel’s Cooler Sister

 COMING SOON: Curiocity, Durban

-Due to open its doors in Spring 2016, the seaside sister of Jozi’s Curiocity is situated in the middle of Durban’s CBD.
-Within easy walking distance of many of Durban’s favorite tourist spots and North Beach, be sure not to forget your sunblock and swimming costume.
+Due to open its doors in the Spring of 2016, the seaside sister of Jozi’s Curiocity is situated in the middle of Durban’s CBD.
+Within easy walking distance of many of Durban’s favourite tourist spots and North Beach, be sure not to forget your sunblock and swimming costume.
 Even in winter, the Indian Ocean is warm and the KZN weather is balmy.

 Curiocity Durban is housed in the beautiful, historic, 1930’s Ambassador House, and will feature rooms ranging from en-suite private to shared dormitories.
 Add to that an outdoor cinema, yoga facilities, communal chill-out spots and a bar, and this sounds like something worth waiting for!